xinlongliu0307/campbell-plateau-meander-analysis/README.md

 3. 'Jumps' in the meander's monthly trajectories.

 Appendix B includes the statistical significance tests for the meander's latitude position, width and geostrophic current speed trends, which is divided into:
-1. Rolling-mean year based trends
+1. Rolling-mean year based trends,
 2. Sample autocorrelation functions and their 95% confidence intervals for the meander's monthly position, width and speed trends.